MeaCulpitt/OmniRoute/docs/miner_design.md

 ---

 *Focus on solving the routing problem.
-The benchmark rewards quality, not memorization.*
+The benchmark rewards quality.*